Fran Rico

 Francisco Manuel Rico Castro (born 3 August 1987) is a Spanish former professional footballer who played as a midfielder.

-Formed at Pontevedra, he spent most of his career – riddled with injury problems – at Granada, appearing in 117 competitive matches.
+Brought up at Pontevedra, he spent most of his career – riddled with injury problems – at Granada, appearing in 117 competitive matches.
 In La Liga, he also played with Eibar.

 Club career

 Pontevedra

 Born in Portonovo, Province of Pontevedra, Rico joined local Pontevedra CF's youth ranks at the age of 14, making his senior debut on 18 December 2005 in a Segunda División B match against CD San Isidro.

 Mainly a substitute in his first year, he became an important part of the Galicians' squad the following seasons.

 Real Madrid

 Rico joined Real Madrid in summer 2008, being assigned to the reserve team also in the third division.
 He made his debut on 31 August, scoring the first goal in a 2–0 win at UD Vecindario.
 On 14 September, in his third appearance, against CD Alfaro, he suffered an anterior cruciate ligament injury eight minutes into the match, being lost for the rest of the campaign.

 Thirteen months after his injury, Rico played his first game of the season, against RSD Alcalá.
 On 8 November 2009, he scored twice in the 4–2 home victory over Gimnástica de Torrelavega, from penalties.

 In the first round of 2010–11, Rico found the net against Coruxo FC in a 3–2 home win.
 He scored a career-best six goals during the campaign, including one in the unsuccessful promotion playoffs.